oeg-upm/kgc-eval/README.md

 ## GTFS-Madrid-Bench

-## Mappings
-We create a set of mappings for each use case using RML specification.
-It can be found in the mappings folder
+Using the [GTFS-Madrid-Bench](https://github.com/oeg-upm/gtfs-bench) and based on the input dataset we create the following distributions to test the engines:

+- Formats: CSV, XML, JSON, RDB and Random-Custom (sources in different formats)
+- Scale-Sizes: 1, 10, 100 and 1000

+## R2RML and RML test-cases
+We use the resources provided by the W3C community on KG-Construction (https://www.w3.org/community/kg-construct/) to run the R2RML and RML test-cases over the selected engines.

 ## Engines
-We test the performance and correctness of the RML compliant engines deatiled in the [RML-Implementation-report](http://rml.io/implementation-report/):
+We test the performance and scalability of a set of KG construction engines:

-(TO UPDATE)
+R2RML-based:
+- Ontop v4.0.3
+- Morph-RDB v3.12.5

+RML-based:
-- RMLMapper v4.5.1
+- RMLMapper v4.9.1
-- CARML v0.2.3
+- CARML v0.3.1
-- RocketRML v.1.0.6
+- RocketRML v1.8.2
-- SDM-RDFizer v3.2
+- SDM-RDFizer v3.4
-- RMLStreamer v1.1.0
+- RMLStreamer v2.0
+- Chimera v2.0

 ## Authors
 - Julián Arenas-Guerrero - julian.arenas.guerrero@upm.es (Ontology Engineering Group - UPM)